SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/R - Non-Parametric Density Estimation.md

 - Symmetric
 - Unimodal

-Therefore, the multivariate Gaussian density function can be used:
+The multivariate Gaussian density function can be used:

 $$
 K(x) = \frac{1}{(2 \pi)^{d / 2}} \text{exp}\bigg(-\frac{1}{2} x^T x \bigg)
 $$

 The Parzen window approach can be considered as a sum of boxes centered at the observations while the smooth kernel approach can be considered as a sum of *bumps* placed at the data points.
 The shape of the bumps is determined by the kernel function.
-The parameter $h$, also called the smoothing parameter or bandwidth determines the width.
+The parameter $h$, also called the smoothing parameter or bandwidth determines their width.

 ## Bandwidth Selection

-The problem of choosing the bandwidth is crucial in the density estimation, for smooth kernel functions and histograms alike.
+The problem of choosing the bandwidth is crucial in the density estimation, for Parzen windows and histograms alike.

 - A large bandwidth will over-smooth the density and mask the structure in the data.
 - A small bandwidth will yield a density estimate that is spiky and very hard to interpret.